 In the depth of my struggle with birth trauma and the darkness that invaded my life, the search for ‘my cure’ became an endless battle.
-I was desperate and the need to fix myself consumed my thoughts and days.
+I was desperate, and the need to fix myself consumed my thoughts and my days.
 I would have tried anything.
-I researched until my eyes hurt and as much as my mind.
+I researched until my eyes hurt as much as my mind.
 A never ending quest to banish the monster that walked with me daily.

-Medication, tapping, challenging my thoughts.
-Hypnosis, positive thinking and other techniques all became part of my repertoire.
+Medication, tapping, challenging my thoughts, hypnosis, positive thinking and other techniques all became part of my repertoire.
 A juggling act of hope, hope that something would work.

 Of the many therapists I saw few offered comfort.
 At the start I would be told they could cure me, that they would be my answer.
 I would often have worksheets thrust at me, things to do over and over, or boxes and diagrams to fill out.
-Yet when I didn’t improve, when my cure didn’t happen, frustration would result from my therapist and I would be told that the failure of the ‘cure’ lay in me.
+Yet when I didn’t improve, when my cure didn’t happen, frustration would result from my therapist and I would be told that the failure of the ‘cure’ lay with me.
 ‘I wasn’t trying hard enough’, ‘I wasn’t practicing enough’ or ‘I wasn’t doing it correctly’ became the things I heard constantly.
 I was told to move on, to forget my trauma, to get over it.
 I was told I was missing out on life.
-One therapist even said to me that I liked suffering and I was causing it all myself.
+One therapist even said to me that I liked suffering and that I was causing it all myself.

 So the darkness grew deeper.
 I became more lost.
 Guilt consumed me, I felt defective and to blame for all the hurt I believed I was incurring on myself and those I loved.